GSA/federal-website-index/process/index-creation.md

+## V2, using GitHub Actions (active) - verbose version

+* The federal website index is created by combining and processing a number of individual source datasets.
+The list of datasets is managed [here](https://github.com/GSA/federal-website-index/blob/main/builder/main.py), and the urls for these datasets are managed [here](https://github.com/GSA/federal-website-index/blob/main/builder/main.py).
+* The specified source datasets are copied and imported into memory.
+Snapshots of each individual dataset are stored [here](https://github.com/GSA/federal-website-index/tree/main/data/snapshots).
+* One further source dataset is created by taking the [list of federal .gov domains](https://github.com/GSA/federal-website-index/blob/main/source-data/dotgov-registry-federal.md) and adding `www` to the front of each of them.
+* Agency, bureau, and branch information is added to each website by pulling in the relevant information for its base domain from the [list of federal .gov domains](https://github.com/GSA/federal-website-index/blob/main/source-data/dotgov-registry-federal.md).
+* The various source datasets are combined.
+A snapshot of this combined list is stored [here](https://github.com/GSA/federal-website-index/blob/main/data/snapshots/combined.csv).
+* The combined list of websites is then deduplicated.
+A snapshot of the dedupped list is stored [here](https://github.com/GSA/federal-website-index/blob/main/data/snapshots/combined-dedup.csv).
+A list of the website that are removed in this step is stored [here](https://github.com/GSA/federal-website-index/blob/main/data/snapshots/dedup-removed.csv).
+* The list of websites is filtered to remove any entries that should be ignored, as specified by two ignore files (begins with list, contains list).
+The purpose of this is to try and remove non-public websites.
+* ...

+The code for this process is [here](https://github.com/GSA/federal-website-index/blob/main/builder/main.py), and is actually well commented so as to enable a layperson to follow what is happening.

 ## V2, using GitHub Actions (active)

 * The process now runs automatically [once a week](https://github.com/GSA/site-scanning-documentation/blob/main/pages/schedule.md) or can be triggered on demand.